K-Quant/HiDy/material/README.md

 # Material Knowledge Extraction

 In this part, we extract the $Meso$ hierarchy product's upstream/downstream knowledge from Baidu Encyclopedia Corpus.
 The extraction schema is (product, downstream, material).
-For example, (A4 paper, downstream, Wood).
+For example, (A4 paper, downstream, Wood, timestamp).
 ## 0. The directory structure of the code
 ```shell
 .